tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 As far as I can understand, here's how the process goes.

 1. Since we don't know how much stack space the code will need we switch over to `g0` which is the first goroutine created for each OS thread, responsible for scheduling other goroutines.

-We first keep track of the thread local storage using `get_tls` to load it into the `CX` register and our current goroutine using a couple of `MOVQ` statements.
+We keep track of the thread local storage using `get_tls` to load it into the `CX` register and our current goroutine using a couple of `MOVQ` statements.

 2. The code then stores the values for `vdsoPC` and `vdsoSP` (Program Counter and Stack Pointer) to restore them before exiting so that the function can be *re-entrant*.